-B. Other Postemployment Benefits (OPEB)
+B. Other Postemployment Benefits

-Plan Description - The Town administers a single-employer defined benefit healthcare plan (the "Plan").
-The Plan provides medical insurance benefits to current and future retirees, their dependents and beneficiaries in accordance with Massachusetts General Law Chapter 32B.
-Specific benefit provisions and contribution rates are established by collective bargaining agreements, state law, and Town ordinance.
-All benefits are provided through the Town's self-funded insurance program described previously.
-The Plan does not issue a stand-alone financial report since there are no assets legally segregated for the sole purpose of paying benefits under the Plan.
-The number of participants in the Plan consists of 39 active employees and 13 retired employees for a total of 52 participants.
+In addition to the pension benefits previously described, the Town provides health and life insurance benefits (other postemployment benefits, or OPEB) to current and future retirees, their dependents and beneficiaries in accordance with MGL Chapter 32B Section 20 (hereinafter referred to as the "OPEB Plan").
+Specific benefit provisions and contribution rates are established by collective bargaining agreements, state law and Town ordinance.
+All benefits are provided through the Town's insurance program.
+The OPEB Plan does not issue a stand-alone financial report since there are no assets legally segregated for the sole purpose of paying benefits under the OPEB Plan.